kuddai/blog/_drafts/2018-03-25-approximate-reasoning.md

 This property, __inconsistency__, is normally avoided in most reasoning systems [ref 1](?), [ref 2](2), ...
 A lot of time has been spent on this problem? _Could go into Godel's theorem.
 Not sure if is necessary?
 I am just trying to motivate why inconsistency is bad._

 Humans tend to have inconsistent beliefs.
 We will reason about why X implies Y and about how Y implies Z, but disagree that X implies Z. (TODO want a better example)
+That example.
+If two people are rational and agree on the prior assumptions/axoims then they cannot disagree.
+But this requires them to ...
+Could take too long to make any useful decisions.

 What I am curious about is; _can we trade consistency for other measures of efficiency?_